 Other findings showed that early maladaptive schemas and couples' communication patterns were able to significantly predict family functioning.
 Explaining this finding, it can be said that early maladaptive schemas are deep and pervasive patterns or themes that are formed as a result of unpleasant interpersonal experiences in the first years of life inside and outside the family and are at the core of personality disorders and specific vulnerability to various psychological disorders.
 And create personality pathology.
 In addition, couples 'communication patterns are rooted in individuals' personalities, and the health and high quality of family life play an important role in forming a constructive communication pattern and avoiding the formation of avoidant and expectant / withdrawal communication patterns.
 So, in general, in married life, people with early maladaptive schemas and avoidant communication patterns and expectations / withdrawal, unlike people with constructive communication patterns in work, personal and family life, face more problems and even when faced with problems, inappropriate and incompatible solutions to Use to deal with problems and challenges.
-As a result, when early maladaptive schemas and couples' communication patterns enter into a regression equation, early maladaptive schemas and avoidance and expectation / withdrawal communication patterns will be positive and constructive communication patterns will be negatively able to predict family functioning.
+As a result, when early maladaptive schemas and avoidance and expectation / withdrawal communication patterns will be negatively able to predict family functioning.